IES-HelmholtzZentrumMunchen/dna-fibers-analysis/README.md

 ### Batch processing

 The easiest way to process the images is to use the `pipeline` command, that is running the whole pipeline in batch processing on the input images.
 The usage is simply the following.
+Right now, the expected image format is `.tif`.

 ```
 python -m dfa pipeline ./images .